nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `edit_status 2 s/PENDING` Changes the status of the 2nd application in the applications list to `PENDING` (Internship application submitted, outcome has not been released).

+### Add documents: `add_docs`

+Adds documents including a resume link and a cover letter link to a specified application.

+Format: `add_docs INDEX rs/RESUME_LINK cl/COVER_LETTER_LINK`

+- The index refers to the index number shown in the displayed internship list.
+- The index must be a positive integer 1, 2, 3, …​
+- `RESUME_LINK` must be a valid URL in the format `http://domain/path` or `https://domain/path`.
+- `COVER_LETTER_LINK` must be a valid URL in the format `http://domain/path` or `https://domain/path`.

+Examples:
+* `add_docs 1 rs/https://www.example.com/resume cl/https://www.example.com/coverletter` adds the resume link `https://www.example.com/resume`
+and cover letter link `https://www.example.com/coverletter` to the 1st application in the list of applications.
+* `add_docs 2 rs/https://www.goodresume.com/myresume cl/https://www.goodcoverletter.com/mycoverletter` adds the resume link `https://www.goodresume.com/myresume`
+  and cover letter link `https://www.goodcoverletter.com/mycoverletter` to the 2nd application in the list of applications.

+### Edit documents: `edit_docs`

+Edits the documents which include the resume link and cover letter link previously added to a specified application.

+Format: `edit_docs INDEX rs/RESUME_LINK cl/COVER_LETTER_LINK`

+- The index refers to the index number shown in the displayed internship list.
+- The index must be a positive integer 1, 2, 3, …​
+- `RESUME_LINK` must be a valid URL in the format `http://domain/path` or `https://domain/path`.
+- `COVER_LETTER_LINK` must be a valid URL in the format `http://domain/path` or `https://domain/path`.

+Examples:
+* `edit_docs 1 rs/https://www.example.com/resume cl/https://www.example.com/coverletter` updates the resume link and cover letter link to `https://www.example.com/resume`
+  and `https://www.example.com/coverletter` respectively for the 1st application in the list of applications.
+* `edit_docs 2 rs/https://www.example.com/resume` updates the resume link to `https://www.example.com/resume` for the 2nd application in the list of applications.
+* `edit_docs 3 cl/https://www.example.com/coverletter` updates the cover letter link to `https://www.example.com/coverletter` for the 3rd application in the list of applications.

+### Delete documents: `delete_docs`

+Deletes the documents previously added to a specified application.

+Format: `delete_docs INDEX`

+- The index refers to the index number shown in the displayed internship list.
+- The index must be a positive integer 1, 2, 3, …​

+Examples:
+* `delete_docs 1` deletes the documents for the 1st application in the list of applications.

+### Archive an internship application: `archive`

+Archives a specified application so that it would be hidden from the list of ongoing applications.

+Format: `archive INDEX`

+- The index refers to the index number shown in the displayed internship list.
+- The index must be a positive integer 1, 2, 3, …​

+Examples:
+* `archive 1` archives the 1st application in the list of applications.

+### Unarchive an internship application: `unarchive`

+Unarchives a specified application that was previously archived so that it would be shown in the list of ongoing applications.

+Format: `unarchive INDEX`

+- The index refers to the index number shown in the displayed internship list.
+- The index must be a positive integer 1, 2, 3, …​

+Examples:
+* `unarchive 1` unarchives the 1st application in the list of applications.

 ### Displaying list of internship applications:`list`